Obenny/PHP-Send-Designed-Mail-Using-Domain-Email/README.md

 This is a php script that sends emails with a designed-email-layout to its receivers using the sender's domain email-address.

-You can fine a live example on contact/hire responses from [Isaac Obenson's eT.
+You can fine a live example on the contact/hire responses from [Isaac Obenson's eT.
 A. M](http://www.bluedrupsltd.com/team/isaacobenson/)

 ## Getting Started